thirdweb-dev/js/.changeset/ten-donuts-pretend.md

 "@thirdweb-dev/react": patch
 ---

-'[Wallets/React] Adds Frame Wallet as a supported wallet.'
+'[Wallets/React] Adds Frame as a supported wallet.'

-You can now use the Frame Wallet by adding `frameWallet()` in the ThirdwebProvider's `supportedWallets` prop.
+You can now use Frame by adding `frameWallet()` in the ThirdwebProvider's `supportedWallets` prop.

 ```javascript
 import {